DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

 If a signal matches known workload behavior for a security profile, a suppression suggestion is displayed on the security signal side panel.
 You can view the corresponding security profile and the process triggering the signal before choosing whether to accept the suggestion.

 To accept the suggestion, click **Suppress Signals**, then click **Add Suppression to Rule**.
-This creates a suppression query for the rule that excludes the process from triggering future security signals.
+This creates a suppression query for the rule which prevents the process from triggering future security signals.

 {{< img src="security/cws/security_profiles/suppression-suggestion.png" alt="The security signal panel showing a suppression suggestion" width="80%">}}